-The COVID pandemic has moved many activities online, whether it is seeing health care providers, taking a class, connecting with friends and family, or entertainment.
+Since the pandemic many activities have moved online, whether it is seeing health care providers, taking a class, connecting with friends and family, or entertainment.
 This requires not only the right equipment, but also the right skills.
 Many people with developmental disabilities who did not have the chance to benefit from technology before, have now learned to use it well.